Understanding the Geography of this Part of Station Street

 Mark Ashfield

-I think Mark Ashfield describes this family in “Christmas Pigs and a Summer Donkey” (pages 21-22) but he spells the surname Kirkby and says both father and son were called Herbert.
+I think Mark Ashfield describes this family in “Christmas Pigs and a Summer Donkey” (pages 21-22).
+However, he spells the surname Kirkby and says both father and son were called Herbert.
 He notes that the senior man “was a character; perhaps, you might say, close to eccentricity.
 He was a fruiterer and greengrocer, a slight, rather sad-faced figure, invariably clad in brown smock and flat cap – on weekdays.
 But come Sunday (certainly in the Sunday Schools’ Anniversary season) smock and cap were exchanged for black suit, wing collar and bowler.
 He may have bought the bowler from his neighbour [Thomas Banks], but that is of little importance.
 What is worth recording is that he travelled the locality in search of Sunday School Anniversaries; and he walked to them“.

 Edith Searson